chaseadam17/website/README.md

 **\*** IMPORTANT **\***

-Need to copy this to the blank-website repository in order to deploy on Vercel

-Run yarn build and push to git from ../personal-blank-website
+Currently connected to jaredcosulich/personal-blank-website on github to get the free vercel personal plan.

 ---